Getting Set Up

 1. A good Internet connection — if it works for Zoom, Teams, or Meet, it works for Lyrekos.

-2. A computer running the Chrome browser — any modern laptop or desktop will do.
+2. A computer running a modern web browser — Chrome, Firefox, Safari, or Edge all work on any modern laptop or desktop.

 3. Earbuds or headphones — strongly recommended, especially for singing.